Mrrvm/os_lusiadas_2/content/index.md

 https://livrariaultramarina.pt/

 ## considerations
--  should I include creole, even if I don't speak/know creole?
+-  Should I include other languages, even if I don't speak/know them?
+Portuguese, as a colonial language, carries embedded power structures.
+Incorporating other indigenous languages, code-switching, and neologisms could help at undermining Portuguese hegemony.
+Ok, but then I am writing mostly in Portuguese, because I am so.

+- Example: Mixing Portuguese with Kimbundu or other African languages forces a reader to navigate linguistic tensions rather than passively consume a nationalist narrative.

--  should I translate sources to Portuguese to use them?
+-  Should I translate sources to Portuguese to use them?
 My role as translator?
 Or how can I trust translated sources?

 - how many is too many references?

 - should I use references by white authors? should i use Portuguese propaganda documents? or official sources such as [[Código do trabalho dos indígenas nas colónias portuguesas de África]]?

 - How can I work rhizomatically?

 ## thought log